XRPLF/clio/README.md

 2. Access to one or more rippled nodes.
 Can be local or remote.

 ## Building
-clio is built with cmake. clio requires c++20, and boost 1.75.0 or later. clio includes rippled as a submodule.
+clio is built with cmake. clio requires c++20, and boost 1.75.0 or later.

 ```
-git submodule update --init --recursive
 mdkir build
 cd build
 cmake -DCMAKE_C_COMPILER=<your c compiler> -DCMAKE_CXX_COMPILER=<your c++ compiler that supports c++20> -DBOOST_ROOT=<location of boost> ..